xmhubj/fabric-kafka/README.md

-# Fabric Network with Fafka
+# Fabric Network with Kafka

 Hyperledger Fabric Network with Kafka Consensus on Kubernetes.